Vanessa Kiuna reflects on why she picks a fight with hubby every 3 months

-The mother-daughter bond between Cathy Kiuna and Vanessa Kiuna Kovac goes beyond the ordinary, as they openly share their marital experiences to uplift not only each other but also their listeners.
+The mother-daughter bond between Kathy Kiuna and Vanessa Kiuna Kovac goes beyond the ordinary, as they openly share their marital experiences to uplift not only each other but also their listeners.

 Vanessa Kiuna reflects on why she picks a fight with hubby every 3 months